sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 > Make sure that `handleError` _never_ throws an error

-## Router hooks
+## Isomorphic hooks

-The following can be added to `src/hooks.router.js`.
-Router hooks run both on the server and the client.
+The following can be added to `src/hooks.js`.
+Isomorphic hooks share the same implementation on the server and the client.
+This is not to be confused with shared hooks, which use separate implementations.

 ### rewriteUrl